CCPM Dunedin Student Flats

 Q. So can we keep living in the flat when our fixed term tenancy ends?

 A. Yes.
-So long as ALL the tenants want to stay, then the tenancy will roll over into a periodic tenancy (possibly with no paperwork).
+So long as ALL the tenants want to stay, then the tenancy can continue as either a periodic tenancy or by signing another fixed term tenancy (which most of our tenants who want to stay are choosing to do).

-Q. So if we stay does that mean the rent stays the same?
+Q. So if we all stay does that mean the rent stays the same?

 A. Not necessarily.
 If the landlord chooses to, they can raise the rent once in a 12 month period.